 Cranston attorney Michael T Napolitano advocates aggressively on behalf of individuals and businesses in tax disputes with the IRS.
 Among other things, Mr. Napolitano assists clients in appealing actions taken by the IRS such as filing a lien or placing a levy on wages or a bank account.

 We can help determine if a payment plan is the best option for you or if there are additional steps you can take to minimize the amount of taxes you owe.
-Call 401-464-9516 or email us to schedule a free consultation.
+Call 401-464-9516 or email us.